Are you looking for a steady, dependable cash back credit card for your everyday purchases? Fifth Third may have just what you’re looking for.

 - As you can see, flashy welcome bonuses and APR offers are hard to find in this card category.
 If you’re looking for that type of reward, you should read our roundups of the best credit card welcome bonuses or best 0% credit cards.

-- If cell phone protection is important to you, this Fifth Third card is the only of the 2% cash back cards that offers it.
+- If cell phone protection is important to you, this Fifth Third card has it.
 Clark says this is a better way to protect your cell phone rather than paying for insurance through your wireless provider, so this factor may make this card worth considering.

 - Likewise, if you consider the auto rental damage waiver insurance a priority, you have only one option between these four cash back cards.
 The Fidelity card carries it, but you won’t find it on the Fifth Third card.